Join Us On an 8 Day Denali Prep Course

 The first session is a 2-day classroom course.
-The material learned during this two-day course will prepare you for the next six days of training.
+The material learned during the Denali Prep Course two-day course will prepare you for the next six days of training.
 This is taught in person, but there is an option to take the course online.
 The next session is a 3-day course in the mountains during which time the information learned in the first session will be applied.
 The final session is a 3-day course where participants lead an Alaskan-style climb of a challenging peak in the North Cascades such as Mt.
 Shuksan or Mt.
 Baker, under the supervision of instructors.

 The sessions can be tailored for beginner and intermediate mountaineers.
 Previous glacier travel and glacier camping experience is beneficial but not required.
 Participants must be physically fit for extended alpine activity, including carrying a 60-lb pack and pulling a sled.
 Some activities will be extremely rigorous.
 Adequate training, fitness, and gear will make the trip more enjoyable and allow you to focus on the many skills covered.

 We have two options for dividing up the Denali Prep Course Trip: